Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Wisconsin has combined with its opponents to score more than 42 points in five of 10 games this season.
+- Wisconsin and its opponents have combined to put up more than 42 points in five of 10 games this season.

-- Saturday's over/under is 12.8 points lower than the two team's combined 54.8 points per game average.

-- This contest's over/under is 6.5 points greater than the 35.5 these two squads combine to surrender per game this season.
+- The two teams combine to average 54.8 points per game, 12.8 more than the over/under in this contest.

+- The 35.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 42 total in this contest.

-- Badgers games this season feature an average total of 42.6 points, a number 0.6 points higher than Saturday's over/under.
+- The average total in Badgers games this season is 42.6, 0.6 points above Saturday's over/under of 42.

-- In 2021, games involving the Cornhuskers have averaged a total of 55.4 points, 13.4 more than the set over/under in this contest.

 Wisconsin Stats and Trends

-- Wisconsin has six wins against the spread in 10 games this year.
+- Wisconsin has six wins against the spread in 10 games this season.

-- The Badgers have an against the spread record of 4-1 in their five games when favored by 9.5 points or more so far this season.
+- So far this season, the Badgers have been installed as favorites by a 9.5-point margin or more five times and are 4-1 ATS in those games.

-- Wisconsin's games this year have hit the over five times in 10 opportunities (50%).
+- Wisconsin's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- Wisconsin is 6-0 against the spread and 6-0 overall in games when it records more than 20.9 points.
+- Wisconsin is 6-0 against the spread and 6-0 overall in games when it scores more than 20.9 points.

-- Wisconsin is 4-1 against the spread and 4-1 overall when the team churns out over 363.1 yards.
+- In games that Wisconsin totals over 363.1 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Badgers have turned the ball over nine more times (21 total) than the Cornhuskers have forced a turnover (12) this season.
+- This year, the Badgers have turned the ball over 21 times, nine more than the Cornhuskers' takeaways (12).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.